Andrealavi/FMrec/README.md

 To use the program you need to have librtlsdr installed on your device.
 Depending on the kind of dongle you may need specific versions (e.g. I used a version of the library for the RTL-SDR Blog V4 dongle which is different from the standard one).

-If you are working with an macbook with Apple silicon CPU and you have a V4 dongle with the correct version of the library installed you can compile the program by using:
+If you are working with a Macbook with Apple Silicon CPU and you have a V4 dongle with the correct version of the library installed you can compile the program by using:
 ```bash
 make
 ```